JihadGitHub/Car_Classify/README.md

 # Introduction
-This article is about the categorisation of cars according to vehicle regulations or market segments.
-For types of body styles (e.g. sedan, coupe, hatchback), see Car body style.
+This article discusses the classification of automobiles based on vehicle laws or market segments.
+See Car body style for information on different body styles (such as sedan, coupe, and hatchback).
-Governments and private organizations have developed car classification schemes that are used for various purposes including regulation, description, and categorization of cars.
+Car classification schemes have been devised by governments and commercial organizations for a variety of goals, including regulation, description, and categorization of automobiles.

-The International Standard ISO 3833-1977 Road vehicles – Types – Terms and definitions also defines terms for classifying cars.
+ISO 3833-1977 is an international standard.
+Road vehicles – Types – Words and Definitions also defines terms used to categorize automobiles.

+#Working of Claasifying